Structure for those who want precision.

 • sitting through a boredom spike without “solving” it

-These micro-adjustments retrain the part of your brain that misreads everyday sensations as problems that require attention (nicotine).
+These micro-adjustments retrain the part of your brain that misreads everyday sensations as problems that require attention (and nicotine).

 Daily Time Commitment